Netflix/x-element/doc/TEMPLATES.md

 ## Summary

 Features distributed as custom elements are framework and library agnostic.
-Thus custom elements can integrate with [any modern framework](https://custom-elements-everywhere.com/).
+Thus, custom elements can integrate with [any modern framework](https://custom-elements-everywhere.com/).
 By using native ShadowDOM encapsulation developers can choose the manner in which they manage the DOM while avoiding the risk of vendor lock-in.

 Key concepts repeated: